sindrel/openshift-devcup/README.md

 ## What you get
 After running the script you should have a working installation of OpenShift OKD:

 - *Web console* exposed on https://name.ipaddress.nip.io:8443/console (i.e. https://example.192.168.1.10.nip.io:8443/console).
-- *Docker-registry* exposed on https://docker-registry.name.ipaddress.nip.io (i.e. docker-registry.example.192.168.1.10.nip.io).
 (See the troubleshooting section below)

 ## What it does